Ugocode/QRCode-Generator-App/README.md

 A new Flutter project.

-This is a Fluter Chrome Extension App Project
+This is a Flutter Chrome Extension App Project.

+You can use it to genereate any url or phone number QR Code

 ## Getting Started